Speed Up WordPress: 30 Proven Tips

 Note: Although this Restricts HTTP Requests, the appearance of your Site may change.
 If you’re having trouble with these Http settings, get expert help.

-Optimize WordPress Database
+Clean and Optimize Your WordPress Database

 Once you start using WordPress, your database will contain a lot of information that you will never need again.
 The database should be optimized to get rid of this unnecessary information and make the database more comfortable.